What is Knee Pain?

 Knee swelling usually develops in four ways:

 - Gradual Swelling: This swelling develops and fluctuates without an injury.
-This is usually as a result of underlying knee problem.
+This is usually as a result of an underlying knee problem.
 The fluid will come and go and usually varies in amounts.
-Arthritis is susceptible of this swelling.
+Arthritis is susceptible to this swelling.
 This swelling can also occur when the legs are overworked, twisted or knocked.
 The joints will get irritated and produce a lot of fluid so as to facilitate the healing process.